thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 07 December 2022
+### Daily Rundown on Thursday, 08 December 2022

-- The average temperature today is 2.87˚C;
+- The average temperature today is 2.62˚C;
-- With highs of 4.07˚C and lows of -0.33˚C.
+- With highs of 3.08˚C and lows of -2.22˚C.
-- You can expect scattered clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->